 While the VAFF is primarily a non-competitive Festival, we do offer category-specific awards, including our Programmer's Awards, Audience Awards for which our moviegoers vote via ballots, and our Commonwealth Award for Best Virginia Feature Film and Best Virginia Short Film.

-Students are eligible for discounted entry fees.
-Virginia residents are eligible for submit with the entry fee waived.
-For more information on how to obtain a discount, please visit http://www.virginiafilmfestival.org/submit-a-film/
+Students are eligible for discounted entry fees, and Virginia residents are eligible to submit with the entry fee waived.
+For more information on how to obtain a discount or waiver code, please visit virginiafilmfestival.org/submit-a-film.

-Virginia Film Festival is hereby granted the right to utilize an excerpt from any film submitted and accepted for exhibition at the VFF for promotional purposes.
+Virginia Film Festival is hereby granted the right to utilize an excerpt from any film submitted and accepted for exhibition at the VAFF for promotional purposes.

 The submitter affirms that any and all issues of copyright pertaining to any imagery or music contained in the submitted film have been properly cleared for use.

-If a film is accepted, press materials for the film will be required, which can include but may not be limited to: high-resolution publicity stills, filmmaker bio, or online trailer.
+If a film is accepted, press materials for the film will be required in a timely manner, which can include but may not be limited to: high-resolution publicity stills, filmmaker bio, or online trailer.